Randy Orton: RK-Bro (2021–2022)

 After WrestleMania, Orton began to work with Riddle as a tag team, named RK-Bro, thus turning face in the process.
 They would defeat AJ Styles and Omos at SummerSlam to become the Raw Tag Team Champions, their first reign each.
 RK-Bro defeated Styles and Omos in a rematch at Crown Jewel to successfully retain the championships and end the feud between the two teams.
 At Survivor Series, RK-Bro defeated SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso).
 With this match, Orton broke Kane's record for wrestling the most PPV matches in WWE history.
 At the inaugural Day 1 premium live-event, Orton and Riddle successfully defended their championships against The Street Profits.

-On the January 10, 2022 episode of Raw, RK-Bro lost the Raw Tag Team Championship to Alpha Academy (Chad Gable and Otis), ending their reign at 142 days.
+On the January 10, 2022, episode of Raw, RK-Bro lost the Raw Tag Team Championship to Alpha Academy (Chad Gable and Otis), ending their reign at 142 days.
 However, exactly eight weeks later on the March 7 edition of the Raw, they regained the Raw Tag Team Championship in a Triple Threat match against Alpha Academy and the team of Kevin Owens and Seth Rollins.
 The win gave Orton and Riddle each their second Raw Tag Team Championship reign and Orton's fourth tag team championship reign overall.
 Later, during the Royal Rumble, Orton entered the namesake contest as the penultimate entrant, scoring two eliminations before being eliminated by eventual winner Brock Lesnar.
 At WrestleMania 38, RK-Bro successfully defended the Raw Tag Team Championship against Alpha Academy and the Street Profits in a triple threat tag team match.
 After the match, the duo would celebrate with new WWE signee Gable Steveson.
 Following WrestleMania, RK-Bro would be challenged by The Usos to a championship unification match at WrestleMania Backlash with, both the Raw and SmackDown Tag Team Championships on the line.
 Orton would later accept the challenge on RK-Bro's behalf.
 On the April 25 episode of Raw, WWE and Riddle celebrated "20 Years of Orton" to open the show.
 In the main event, RK-Bro teamed with Ezekiel and Cody Rhodes to defeat the team of the Usos, Seth Rollins, and Kevin Owens, after Orton delivered four RKOs.

 The WrestleMania Backlash match between RK-Bro and the Usos was later changed to a six-man tag team non-title match pitting Drew McIntyre and RK-Bro against The Bloodline, in which the latter emerged victorious when Roman Reigns pinned Riddle.
 The following night on Raw, RK-Bro successfully defended the Raw Tag Team Championships against the Street Profits.
-On the May 20 episode of SmackDown, following interference from Reigns, the Usos defeated RK-Bro to unify the Raw and SmackDown Tag Team Championships.
+On the May 20 episode of SmackDown, following interference from Reigns, the Usos defeated RK-Bro to unify the Raw and SmackDown Tag Team Championships as the Undisputed WWE Tag Team Championship.
 A few days later, it was announced that Orton had suffered a legitimate back injury and was expected to be on hiatus for the rest of 2022.
+During his hiatus in September 2023, Riddle was released from WWE, effectively ending RK-Bro.